Chase Sapphire Preferred® Card Benefits & Review for 2023

-The Chase Sapphire Preferred is a great card for those who want solid travel benefits with an annual fee under $100.
+The card_name is a great card for those who want solid travel benefits with an annual fee under $100.
 While it does not include the Sapphire Reserve’s elite travel perks, it does provide access to the Chase Ultimate Rewards portal, where points can be pooled with other Chase cards.
-The 2x points earned on travel and dining are worth much more when redeemed for travel via chase or when transferred to a partner hotel or airline.
+The 2x points earned on travel (5x booked through Chase) and 3x points earned on dining are worth much more when redeemed for travel via Chase or when transferred to a partner hotel or airline.

-Those still worried about the $95 annual fee can breathe a sigh of relief.
-The 60,000 point new account bonus covers the annual fee for six years when redeemed for cash.
-When transferred to one of Chase’s partners, the 60,000 point bonus is worth as much as $1,200 and covers the annual fee for 12 years.
+Those still worried about the annual_fees annual fee can breathe a sigh of relief.
+The 60,000 point new account bonus covers the annual fee for 8 years when redeemed for cash.

 Get The Vacationer Newsletter

 Get highlights of the most important news delivered to your email inbox